 - The Master of Arts - General/Experimental (M.A.G/E) program is oriented toward individuals who intend to eventually pursue a doctoral degree at another university, pursue a career in Research Analysis, or teach at a community college level; this program requires a minimum of 30 semester hours.
 This program operates within a "mentorship model" in which students work closely with a faculty member whose research interests align with their own.
 Together, the student and faculty member develop a research question and hypothesis which eventually turns into the final product of the graduate experience: an experimental thesis.

-- The Master of Arts -Applied Behavior Analysis (M.A.-ABA) is a two-year, full-time graduate program and requires a minimum of 44 units of coursework.
+- The Master of Arts (M.A.) in Applied Behavior Analysis (ABA) is a two-year, full-time graduate program and requires a minimum of 44 units of coursework.
 The Association for Behavior Analysis International has verified the courses toward the coursework requirements for eligibility to take the Board Certified Behavior Analyst® or Board Certified Assistant Behavior Analyst® examination.
 Applicants will need to meet additional requirements before they can be deemed eligible to take the examination (see the next page for a description of our supervised experience).
-All students complete an experimental thesis as a culminating experience, working in close collaboration with their faculty advisor as a culminating experience.
-The ABA program option is intended to prepare students to be active, effective, and ethical contributors to the science and practice of behavior analysis.
+All students complete an experimental thesis as a culminating experience, working in close collaboration with their faculty mentor.
+The M.A. in ABA is designed to prepare students to be active, effective, and ethical contributors to the science and practice of Behavior Analysis.

 - The Educational Specialist (Ed.S.) program has an emphasis in School Psychology; this program requires a minimum of 69 semester hours and is a terminal degree program for those pursuing careers in School Psychology.
 Students in the Ed.S. program are required to spend one full day a week during the first year and one and a half days a week the second year at a school site in practicum.
 The third year of the program is spent in internship at a school site.